KNIME logo

 Bayes’ theorem

-Bayes’ theorem is a fundamental theorem in probability theory.
-It quantifies the probability of an event based on prior knowledge of conditions related to the event.
+Bayes’ theorem is a fundamental theorem in probability theory that quantifies the probability of an event based on prior knowledge of conditions related to the event.

 Bernoulli trial